 Why You'll Love It

-The most difficult thing about this lentil chili recipe was figuring out what to name it because it's like 5 recipes in one!
-It's:
+The most difficult thing about this lentil chili recipe was figuring out what to name it because it truly checks all of the boxes!

 The flavor and texture are exactly what you crave in a bowl of chili.
 But it's simpler than my other vegan chili recipe and comes together in just 45 minutes!

 I know what you're thinking... everyone says they have the best chili.
 But seriously, friends.
-This is good.
-It's not like the flat, tomato-y, thin vegetarian chili recipes you've tried before.
+This is gooooood.
+It's not like those flat, tomato-y, thin vegetarian chili recipes you've tried before.

 This lentil chili is rich, thick, smoky, flavorful, balanced, and versatile.